 According to ancient Indian medicine systems Siddha and Ayurveda, tamarind fruit is believed to have numerous healing powers.
 It is a quintessential ingredient of the commonly prepared south Indian curries like sambar, rasam, or kuzhambu.
-In a recent study it was found that we can largely reduce the loss of nutrients while cooking vegetables by boiling them in tamarind juice instead of plain water, which we still follow while making these curries.
+In a recent study it was found that we can largely reduce the loss of nutrients while cooking vegetables by boiling them in tamarind juice instead of plain water, which we have been following for generations.
 Besides we also make pungent tamarind soup (puli thanni) and sweet tamarind juice (panakam) that have been customarily served on the day of fasting for its excellent detoxifying property.
-Obviously tamarind juice or tamarind soup can be included into our detox diet which aids in weight loss.
+Obviously tamarind juice or tamarind soup can be included into our detox diet which also aids in weight loss.

-Our grand parents used old black tamarinds alone, but later we switched to new brown tamarinds as we don’t like to see darker sambar.
-As per Siddha medicine, new tamarinds are considered as kapha dosha pacifier, whereas old tamarinds as kapha & vata pacifier.
+Our grandparents used old black tamarinds alone, but later we switched to new brown tamarinds as we don’t like to see a darker sambar.
+According to Siddha medicine, new tamarinds are considered as kapha dosha pacifier, whereas old tamarinds act as kapha & vata pacifier.
 So I have started using old tamarind for making pulikulambu or other darker curries, and new tamarind exclusively for sambar.

-It tastes divine while taking puli thanniyum paruppu thuvaiyalum along with traditional hand-pounded rice (kai-kuthal arisi) and sutta (or microwaved) appalam.
+It tastes divine while taking puli thanniyum paruppu thuvaiyalum along with kai-kuthal arisi sadam (traditional hand-pounded rice) and sutta (or microwaved) appalam.

 Generally we don’t value the fruits, vegetables, spices, or herbs which are available plentifully and also we fail to appreciate the goodness of a meal if it is prepared with humble inexpensive ingredients.
 Puli thanniyum paruppu thuvaiyalum is one such meal that does not get enough recognition especially by the teens & children.
-I feel it is we, the parents, have the responsibility to encourage the next generation to take healthy meals that are passed onto us by our parents & grand parents.
-So here is the recipe for puli thanni & paruppu thuvaiyal, you may also check out the preparation of panakam, prepared during sashti viratham, at the end of this post.
+I feel it is we, the parents, have the responsibility to encourage the next generation to take healthy meals that are passed onto us by our parents & grandparents.
+So here is the recipe for puli thanni & paruppu thuvaiyal, you may also check out the preparation of traditional panakam using tamarind juice taken during sashti viratham at the end of this post.

 Puli thanni (tamarind soup)